 Three Vikings earned yet another postseason honor as they were selected by Pro Football Weekly to the 2008 All-NFL Team.

-The three players –
+The three players – Adrian Peterson

 – tied the Vikings with Tennessee as the only teams with more than two players on the list.
 The Titans also had three players make the All-NFL team – center Kevin Mawae

-, defensive tackle
+, defensive tackle Albert Haynesworth

-A fourth Viking, cornerback
+A fourth Viking, cornerback Antoine Winfield

 , was named to the All-NFC Team.
 Jared Allen

 , the fourth Viking named to the Associated Press All-Pro team, missed out on being selected.
 Both of the NFC defensive ends, Justin Tuck

-of the Giants and
+of the Giants and John Abraham

 of the Falcons, were named to the All-NFL team ahead of him.